jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 Two sets of classes need to be defined in TensorFlow proper.
 * Set 1: `PluggableDevice` related classes
-   * class `PluggableDevice`:  a class represents a set of new third-party devices, it has a new device type named "PluggableDevice"/DEVICE_PLUGGABLE.
+   * class `PluggableDevice`:  a class represents a set of new third-party devices, its device type attribute (counter part of DEVICE_GPU, DEVICE_CPU) can be a new string registered from plugin or TensorFlow proper adds a string prefix "PLUGGABLE_" to the exsiting registed device name(front-end) which is get from `SE_InitializePlugin` as the device type attribute, depends on StreamExecutor C API and kernel C API.
+For the second option(adding "PLUGGABLE_" prefix), Kernel C API can also add the "PLUGGABLE_" to the device_type registered so it can be transparently to the plugin authors.For example, plugin authors provide "GPU" name and register the kernels to the "GPU" name, and TensorFlow Proper takes the "GPU" as the front-end device name and makes the "PLUGGABLE_GPU" as the device type attribute (counter part of DEVICE_GPU, DEVICE_CPU).
    * class `PluggableDeviceFactory`: a device factory to create the PluggableDevice
    * class `PluggableDeviceBFCAllocator`: a PluggableDevice memory allocator that implements a ‘best fit with coalescing’ algorithm.
    * class `PluggableDeviceAllocator`: an allocator that wraps a PluggableDevice allocator.